junjunruan/P5-Neighborhood-Map/README.md

 ![image](http://i.imgur.com/p9GAIJi.gif)

 3.Along with the list and markers filtering based on the search bar, both of them are also clickable.
 When click a list item it will move towards the marker and open an info window.
 Clicking on a marker will also open an info window.
 The content of the info window is from Foursquare API!
 Notice as well that markers can animate and change color to draw our users attention to that marker.
+What's more, the search bar have autocomplete function.

 ![image](http://imgur.com/Nyi9yuY.gif)